The total number of cases in the GLP-1 MDL grew to 1,443.

 04.01.24

-A Motley Rice lawyer, along with attorneys from other firms, appointed to lead Ozempic MDL.
+A Motley Rice lawyer and attorneys from other firms were appointed to lead Ozempic MDL.
 Judge Pratter appointed these attorneys to a “plaintiffs’ committee” to help guide and lead litigation.

 04.01.24